Alexandr220v/onlinebookstore-api-automation/README.md

 Automated tests are configured to run in a GitHub Actions workflow.
 You can trigger the workflow manually from the "Actions" tab in your repository.

-1. You can trigger the workflow manually or view previous runs from the ["Run tests"](https://github.com/Alexandr220v/onlinebookstore-api-automation/blob/master/.github/workflows/ci.yml) in the Actions tab.
+1. You can trigger the workflow manually from [Action tab](https://github.com/Alexandr220v/onlinebookstore-api-automation/actions/workflows/ci.yml)
 2. Wait for [Report deploy](https://github.com/Alexandr220v/onlinebookstore-api-automation/actions/workflows/pages/pages-build-deployment/) job is completed (deployment of Allure report to GitHub Pages)
 3. [Open latest Allure report](https://Alexandr220v.github.io/onlinebookstore-api-automation/)
     https://github.com/Alexandr220v/onlinebookstore-api-automation